ionic-team/ionic-docs/static/usage/v7/alert/presenting/controller/react.md

     <IonButton
       onClick={() =>
         presentAlert({
-          header: 'Alert',
+          header: 'A Short Title Is Best',
-          subHeader: 'Important message',
+          subHeader: 'A Sub Header Is Optional',
-          message: 'This is an alert!',
+          message: 'A message should be a short, complete sentence.',
-          buttons: ['OK'],
+          buttons: ['Action'],
         })
       }
     >